czi-catalystproject/hub-champion-training/episodes/introduction.md

 ::::{dropdown} Which of the following statements are True/False?
 :open:

 a.
-The infrastructure for running a 2i2c-managed hub is closed source and not replicable across different cloud providers.
+2i2c-managed hubs are only available via a single cloud provider.
 b.
-Access to the hub can be controlled with authentication and authorisation.
+A hub can be accessed and used by anyone who knows its URL.
 c.
 Software environments are inflexible and irreproducible.
 d.
 2i2c provides operations support for your hub.

 :::{dropdown} Solution
 a.
 False – Hubs are built entirely with open source and community-driven tooling.
 The Right to Replicate gives communities the right to replicate their infrastructure in its entirety elsewhere.
 b.
-True – Hub Champions can control who can access the hub through GitHub and other authentication methods.
+False – Hub Champions can control who can access the hub through GitHub or other authentication methods.
 c.
-False – Software environments are managed by Hub Champions and automatically deployed with containerisation, allowing for scalability across the cloud and reproducibile user environments.
+False – Software environments are managed by Hub Champions and automatically deployed with containerisation, allowing for scalability across the cloud and reproducible user environments.
 d.
 True – 2i2c engineers maintain service availability, uptime and operational upgrades.
 Hub Champions are responsible for hub configuration and management to support their user community.

 :::

 ::::

-:::{dropdown} What are the needs of your user community?
-:open:

-In pairs, discuss and share the following points:

 - What domain of expertise does your community have?
 - How large is your community?
 Do they work alone or do they need to collaborate together?
 - Does your community work with large datasets?
 - Does your community need access to intense computational power?
+- Where applicable, are the needs for collaboration, large datasets, and/or computational power consistent across your whole community?
 - What are the main software applications your community uses to conduct their work?
 - How familiar is your user community with version control using git/GitHub?

+Prepare to summarise and share with the rest of the workshop.
 :::

-::::{dropdown} Which of the following are your responsibilities as Hub Champion?
+::::{dropdown} In which of the following ways should a Hub Champion support their users?
 :open:

 a.
 Providing community guidance on best research software practices for users of your hub.